projectriff/riff/rfc/rfc-0002-bindings.md

 Kubernetes uses [Volumes](https://kubernetes.io/docs/concepts/storage/volumes/) to inject files from an external source into a running container.
 While there is a diverse spectrum of volume implementations available, in order to maximize both compatibility with bog standard Kubernetes and simplify the implementation, we should focus on a [configMap volume](https://kubernetes.io/docs/concepts/storage/volumes/#configmap) for binding metadata and a [secret volume](https://kubernetes.io/docs/concepts/storage/volumes/#secret) for binding secrets, which map directly to Kubernetes [ConfigMaps](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) and [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) respectively.

 As a binding is backed by a ConfigMap and Secret a mechanism is needed to specify which ConfigMap and Secret.
-[LocalObjectReferences](https://godoc.org/k8s.io/api/core/v1#LocalObjectReference) are commonly used to define the coordinates to an arbitrary resources.
+[LocalObjectReferences](https://godoc.org/k8s.io/api/core/v1#LocalObjectReference) are commonly used to define the coordinates to an arbitrary resource.
 A binding reference consists of `metadata` LocalObjectReference to a ConfigMap and a `secret` LocalObjectReference to a Secret.

 Any resource that provides a binding should include the binding reference on its status, for example: